You are here

 MidAmerican energy offers its EnergyAdvantage Curtailment program to commercial and industrial customers who are able to reduce load by a minimum of 250 kW during peak demand periods.
 Curtailments take place between June and September and typically start at 1 PM, lasting approximately six hours.
 Curtailment calls are generally twelve (but as little as two) hours in advance of required reductions.
 Curtailment incentives are based on the contracted kW reduced during peak periods and are payable as rebates at the end of the peak energy season.

 What distributed energy resource options are available to me?

 The Database of State Incentives for Renewables and Efficiency (DSIRE) provides information on programs that offer incentives for renewable distributed generation.
 Currently there are no renewable energy programs available to federal customers in Iowa.

 Are there energy efficiency programs sponsored by the state government?

 The Iowa Office of Energy Independence administers the Iowa Power Fund, which supports projects that promote technological innovation, education and demand for innovative energy projects.

 What additional opportunities are available to me?

 Federal customers whose utilities have area-wide supply contracts through GSA (e.g., Atmos Energy Corporation, Black Hills (Aquila) and Mid American), may be able to take advantage of 3rd-party financed energy efficiency projects called utility energy services contracts (UESCs).
-Information is available on GSA's Energy Center of Expertise Library Page.
+Information is available in GSA’s Energy Division Library.
 Federal facilities should contact their account executive to determine the level of each utility's participation.